-Yet another interesting piece of information is the mass radius of the proton deduced from $J/\Psi$ photoproduction data \cite{Kharzeev2021}.
-It involves the form factor of the trace, $T_\mu^\mu$, of the nucleon's energy-momentum tensor and is supposed to be dominated by gluon dynamics at the center of the nucleon.
-Low-mass (e.g. two-pion) components are suppressed.
-The result quoted in \cite{Kharzeev2021},
+Yet another interesting piece of information is the mass radius of the proton deduced from $J/\Psi$ photoproduction data~\cite{Kharzeev2021}.
+It involves the form factor of the trace, $T_\mu^\mu$, of the nucleon's energy--momentum tensor and is supposed to be dominated by gluon dynamics at the center of the nucleon.
+Low-mass (e.g., two-pion) components are suppressed.
+The result quoted in~\cite{Kharzeev2021},

-is once again remarkably close to an assumed `core' size scale of $\sim 1/2$ fm.
+is, once again, remarkably close to an assumed `core' size scale of $\sim 1/2$ fm.

-These empirical considerations motivate a picture of the nucleon as containing a compact `hard' core in which the valence quarks and their baryon number are confined, and a `soft' surface of quark-antiquark pairs forming a mesonic cloud.
-This structure has implications for the behaviour of nucleons in dense baryonic matter.
-With a core size $R_\text{core} \sim 1/2$ fm and a cloud range given e.g. by the proton charge radius, $R_\text{cloud} \sim 0.84$ fm, there is a significant separation of volume scales in vacuum: $(R_\text{cloud}/R_\text{core})^3 \sim 5$.
+These empirical considerations motivate a picture of the nucleon as containing a compact `hard' core in which the valence quarks and their baryon number are confined, and a `soft' surface of quark--antiquark pairs forming a mesonic cloud.
+This structure has implications for the behavior of nucleons in dense baryonic matter.
+With a core size of $R_\text{core} \sim 1/2$ fm and a cloud range given, e.g., by the proton charge radius, $R_\text{cloud} \sim 0.84$ fm, there is a significant separation of volume scales in vacuum: $(R_\text{cloud}/R_\text{core})^3 \sim 5$.

-This scale separation is expected to increase further in dense baryonic matter, for the following reasons.
-The properties of the soft multi-pion cloud are closely tied to spontaneously broken chiral symmetry and the approximate Nambu-Goldstone boson nature of the pion.
+This scale separation is expected to increase further in dense baryonic matter for the following reasons.
+The properties of the soft multi-pion cloud are closely tied to spontaneously broken chiral symmetry and the approximate Nambu--Goldstone boson nature of the pion.
 The size of this cloud is expected to increase with density, along with the decreasing in-medium pion decay constant, $f_\pi^*(\rho)$, which acts as a chiral order parameter.
 The baryonic core, on the other hand, is governed by gluon dynamics, without a leading connection to chiral symmetry in QCD.
-This core is therefore expected to be quite stable against changes from increasing density up until the compact hard cores begin to touch and overlap.
+This core is, therefore, expected to be quite stable against changes from increasing density up until the compact hard cores begin to touch and overlap.